electricimp/APDS9007/README.md

 ### setPointsPerReading(pointsPerReading)

-The **setPointsPerReading()** function sets the number of readings taken and internally averaged to produce a light level result.
+The **setPointsPerReading()** method sets the number of readings taken and internally averaged to produce a light level result.
 The points per reading value is returned.
 By default points per reading is set to 10.

 ```squirrel
 // Set number of readings to be averaged to 15.
 Slower than default, but more precise.